Hero Background

 • Performance testing evaluates response times and scalability under load.

 • Security testing validates access permissions, authentication, and data protection.
+For regulated industries (BFSI, healthcare), this includes verifying GDPR compliance controls and the Einstein Trust Layer for any AI features.

 • Resilience testing simulates failures (like API outages) to confirm the system can recover gracefully.